Privacy Notice – LUUX Digital Media Ltd

-Welcome to LUUX Media Ltd’s privacy notice.
-LUUX Media Ltd (company number 09155284 and whose registered office is at 15 Whiting Street, Bury St Edmunds, Suffolk, England IP33 1NX), (“LUUX Media”, “we”, “us” or “our”) respects your privacy and is committed to protecting your personal data.
+Welcome to LUUX Digital Media Ltd’s privacy notice.
+LUUX Media Ltd (company number 13179748 and whose registered office is at 15 Whiting Street, Bury St Edmunds, Suffolk, England IP33 1NX), (“LUUX Digital Media”, “we”, “us” or “our”) respects your privacy and is committed to protecting your personal data.

-Luux Media is a media agency which works with luxury brands and high net worth individuals.
+Luux Digital Media is a media agency which works with luxury brands and high net worth individuals.

 When Luux Media provides services on behalf of our clients, for example, when we collect data for them via forms and surveys, we act as a “processor” on behalf of our clients, who are the data controller in relation to the processing of any personal information processed as part of the services.